Close

 E-Visa System Costs

-• Government processing fee: USD 25 (approximately ₹2,100)
+• Government processing fee: USD 25 (approximately AED 92)

-• Processing time: 3 working days (standard); Rush processing not available
+• Processing time: 3-5 working days standard

 Visa on Arrival Costs

-• Stamping fee at airport:
+• Stamping fee at airport (paid in cash):

-• Total investment: ₹2,900-13,800 depending on visa duration
+• Total investment: USD 45-130 (AED 165-477) depending on visa duration and urgency

 Embassy Application Costs

-• Processing time: 5-7 working days (standard); 1-3 days (rush service)
+• Processing time: 5-7 working days for sponsor/invitation letter, plus additional days for embassy approval

 Extensions and Common Challenges: Overcoming Obstacles